backspaces/agentscript/config/cleantheme/tutorials/1 - AgentScript.md

 ## Don't Panic!!

 This has been a pretty quick ride through what AgentScript can do.
-It can be pretty overwhelming, but dont worry, we'll dig into how you can make these models soon.
+It can be pretty overwhelming, but don't worry, we'll dig into how you can make these models soon.

-The key take-aways are:
+The key take-away's are:

 -   Models are made up of Patches, Turtles and Links.
 -   [Snippets](https://code.agentscript.org/config/cleantheme/Snippets.html) let you play with these.